-“Do not Muzzle an Ox!”
 Did Paul Claim the Tithes?
+What did He Claim Instead?

-The official doctrine of the Church is Paul’s claim to the tithes of the churches and that in Chapter 9 of his first letter to the Corinthians he strongly asserts his rights, but he refuses to avail himself of his right, that he might influence a wider circle of men.
+The official doctrine of the Church is that Paul claimed to the tithes of the churches, saying, “You shall not muzzle an ox while threshing”, and that in Chapter 9 of his first letter to the Corinthians he strongly asserts his rights.
+But he refuses to avail himself of his right, that he might influence a wider circle of men.
 For their sakes, he thus voluntarily surrendered his undoubted rights of the tithes.
-This is what the Christian theologians teach, as they read it from the verses below.
+This is what the Christian theologians teach.
+Can we rethink this?
+What did he claim?

 Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its fruit?
 Or who shepherds a flock and does not feed on the milk of the flock?
 Do I say this as a man?
 Or does not the Torah say the same too?
 For it has been written in the Torah of Mosheh, “You shall not muzzle an ox while it treads out the grain.”
 Is it about oxen Elohim is concerned?
 Or does He say it because of us all?
 For this was written because of us, that he who ploughs should plough in hope, and the thresher in hope of sharing.
 (1Co 9:7-10)